JStaRFilms/AutoMosaicSlideShow/docs/Builder_Handoff_Report.md

 The following **Future** features from the PRD are ready for implementation:

-- **FR-005/FR-006**: Video & Image Export
-  - Integrate `@remotion/renderer` for browser-side rendering
-  - Implement progress tracking via Zustand store

-- **FR-008**: Project History
+- **FR-008**: Project Management & History
-  - Add Prisma + SQLite
-  - Create `ProjectService` for blueprint storage
+  - Implement real database (SQLite/Prisma) for creating named projects.
+  - "Load Project" UI to list saved sessions.
+  - Enhance "Draft Recovery" to be robust against browser clearing.

 - **FR-009**: Cloud Hosting
   - Deploy to Vercel